cheery/lever/README.md

 # Next-generation Lever

 Note: At the moment this project does not run properly.
 I uploaded intermediary results of the new VM.
+The new frontend is slightly unstable and differs from the previous one.

 The rewrite improves on...